jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 We are embracing this history.
 But note that this is not a book about how to invent tools.
 Amazing books like _Rework_ and _Zero to One_ already do that.
 Nor is this a book about the history of digital inventions; _The Innovators_ does that better than I could dream of doing.

 This book is about pushing us into the Internet Age with a new philosophy that encourages our evolution.
 Nature thus inspires Techvolution.
 Notice that gatekeepers don't exist in our world's ecosystems.
 Evolution doesn't have anyone telling a cheetah she's running too fast, that the ants are too cooperative, or that a camel is too water-efficient.
 Lifeforms adapt to their own problems.
-There are no non-playing characters, middlemen, or gatekeepers in Nature; just problem solvers.
+There are no non-playing characters, middlemen, or gatekeepers in Nature, just problem solvers.

 And only the best problem solvers live on.